 Spanish II emphasizes listening, speaking, reading, writing and comprehension.
-It enhances fundamental grammar, vocabulary, and communication skills and builds on what students in grammar, composition, listening, speaking, learn in Spanish I. A variety of techniques will be used to become more creative and more proficient in the language.
+It enhances fundamental grammar, vocabulary, and communication skills and builds on what students learn in Spanish I. A variety of techniques will be used to become more creative and more proficient in the language.
 Students will develop an appreciation of the different Hispanic cultures.